Note: After clicking any document link in the sections below, you can either:

 MealConnect

 Record and submit food rescue donations in real time!
-No more tally of donations and remembering to submit to the food bank each month!
+No more manual tally of donations and remembering to submit to the food bank each month!

 MealConnect is a digital platform used to capture food rescue donations, and it's FREE!
 It works on a desktop browser, or use the mobile app!
 Learn more about it here.